Photo by Steve Gulledge

 Despite the loss of habitat and declining rabbit populations, local rabbit populations can be increased with planned habitat management at proper scales.
 Habitat management practices that produce the proper cover resources required by rabbits are essential to increase local rabbit populations.

-The rabbit program does not stock rabbits.
+The MDWFP does not have a rabbit stocking program.
 Information on managing habitat for rabbits can be found under the Habitat and Population Management section below.
 Technical assistance is also available for managing land for rabbit habitat.

 Habitat and Population Management

 - Mississippi State University, College of Forest Resources

 - Mississippi State University Extension Service

 - USDA - Farm Service Agency